spacial-player-data-visualization/g-player-visualization/README.md

 $ npm install
 $ npm start
 ```

+> How to Run Locally

 Your app should now be running on [localhost:5000](http://localhost:5000/).

+The api is available at [localhost:5000/api](http://localhost:5000/api).

 ## Deployment to Server (Heroku)